axinc-ai/ailia-models/face_swapping/facefusion/README.md

 $ python3 facefusion.py
 ```

-If you want to specify the input image, put the image path after the `--input` option.
+If you want to specify the input target image, put the image path after the `--input` option.
 You can use `--savepath` option to change the name of the output file to save.
 ```bash
 $ python3 facefusion.py --input TARGET_IMAGE_PATH --savepath SAVE_IMAGE_PATH
 ```

-If you want to specify the source image, put the image path after the `--source` option.
+If you want to specify the input source image, put the image path after the `--source` option.
 ```bash
 $ python3 facefusion.py --input TARGET_IMAGE_PATH --source SOURCE_IMAGE_PATH --savepath SAVE_IMAGE_PATH
 ```